A Guide to Understanding Coilovers

-The suspension system in your car improves its control and handling, giving you a smooth ride.
-It achieves that by reducing the friction between the car tires and the road.
+The factory suspension system in your car improves its control and handling, giving you a smooth ride.
+It achieves that by helping to manage the friction between the car's tires and the road.
 The suspension system also provides comfort on uneven terrain.

-You can improve your car’s suspension system using aftermarket upgrades such as airbag kits, adjustable shocks, struts, and lowering spring kits.
+You can improve your car’s suspension system using aftermarket upgrades such as coilover kits, lowering spring kits, adjustable shocks, and struts .
 However, if you really want to improve your car’s handling, especially high-speed handling, you should consider coilovers.

 What is a Coilover?